Quantum circuit simulation of linear optics using fermion to qubit encoding: Introduction

 Among various many-particle quantum systems, bosonic systems are considered to have the significant benefit from digital quantum simulations.
 Knill, Laflamme and Milburn (KLM) showed that the postselected linear optics is capable of universal quantum computing ~\cite{knill2001scheme}.
 Also, boson sampling proposed by Aaronson and Arkhipov~\cite{aaronson2011computational} is a strong candidate for demonstrating the computational superiority of quantum devices.
 The boson sampling problem is believed to belong to classically hard sampling problems.

-Inspired by the computational power of noninteracting bosonic systems, several boson to qubit encoding (B2QE) protocols have been proposed to simulate bosonic problems with digital quantum computers~\cite{moylett2018quantum,mcardle2019digital,sawaya2019quantum,sawaya2020resource,sabin2020digital, sawaya2020connectivity}.
+Inspired by the computational power of noninteracting bosonic systems, several boson to qubit encoding (B2QE) protocols have been proposed to simulate bosonic problems with digital quantum computers~\cite{moylett2018quantum,mcardle2019digital,sawaya2019quantum, sabin2020digital, sawaya2020connectivity, encinar2021digital, sawaya2020resource}.
 The majority of studies discretize bosonic creation and annihilation operators directly using unary or binary qubit representations of the Fock states as qubit encoding protocols.
-The required resources, such as the numbers of qubits and gates, vary accroding to the encoding protocols.
+Ref.~\cite{sabin2020digital} presents a method for the digital quantum simulation of linear and nonlinear optical elements.
+Ref.~\cite{encinar2021digital} simulated the beam-splitting and squeezing operators with IBMQ.
+The required resources, such as the numbers of qubits and gates, vary according to the encoding protocols.
 Ref.~\cite{sawaya2020resource} compared the resource efficiency among encoding protocols.
-It is noteworthy that Ref.~\cite{sabin2020digital} presents a method for the digital quantum simulation of linear and nonlinear optical elements.

 In this paper, we propose an alternative many-boson digital simulation method by combining the boson-fermion correspondence analyzed by Shchesnovich~\cite{shchesnovich2015boson} and fermion to qubit encoding (F2QE) protocols~\cite{jordan1928pauli,bravyi2002fermionic}.
 Specifically, \emph{our protocol transforms bosonic states into fermionic states with internal degrees of freedom, which are then transformed to qubit states via a F2QE procotol (JW transformation).} With our simulation model, quantum circuits with $M$ bundles of $N$ qubits can simulate the number-conserving scattering process of $N$ bosons in $M$ modes.
 Our protocol is summarized in Fig.~\ref{scheme}.
 The most significant advantage of our protocol is that \emph{it can simulate non-ideal partially distinguishable bosons, i.e., bosons with internal degrees of freedoms, using a direct extension of qubit numbers.}